 We are trying to construct a more inclusive society.
 We are going to make a country in which no one is left out.
 Franklin D. Roosevelt

-My daughter had a tough middle school year this year.
+My daughter had a tough middle school year last year.
 She agonized over how she felt left out of circles and discussions and events.
 I would often coach her to look past it all and realize that many of her classmates were going through similar things.

 Her situation felt different.
 She told me that she felt like her classmates looked past and through her to talk to and include other people.
 She was really hurt and so was her self-esteem.
 I supported her and told her to hang on a little while longer, since she would be graduating.
 One weekend, she was looking at one of her social media pages and noticed that one of those classmates had a birthday party that included mostly everyone from her class, but excluded a few.

 She was not invited.
 This was not a new occurrence.
 It still hurt.

 I get it!